jensstigaard/vmix-function-list/README.md

 [![package json version](https://img.shields.io/github/package-json/v/jensstigaard/vmix-function-list.svg)](https://www.github/jensstigaard/vmix-function-list)
 [![npm version](https://badge.fury.io/js/vmix-function-list.svg)](https://www.npmjs.com/package/vmix-function-list)

+The version of this repository follows the latest vMix version updated.
+When a new patch is released to vMix, it is checked whether new functions has been added to the vMix API, and this function list is updated accordingly.

 ## Methods
 `.all()` - Returns a complete list of available functions in the vMix API.